-Florals are a beautiful, but if you’re a bride wanting a little extra pizazz to add to your décor, chances are you’ve been searching high and low for something that will POP!
+Florals are an undeniably beautiful detail, but if you’re a bride wanting a little extra pizazz to add to your décor, chances are you’ve been searching high and low for something that will POP!
 This styled shoot at Vesuvius Vineyards steps outside of the box with incorporated balloons that created a unique and fresh feel on wedding decorations.

 The vaulted ceilings and stark white backdrop of the venue forced the pop of color to shine through the couple’s ceremony space, creating an ethereal feel throughout the room.
 These added details combined with the already present eye-catching chandelier were unforgettable.